kazuibasou/hyper-dk-series/README.md

 ### Generating randomized hypergraphs

-Please see the notebooks `1_basics.ipynb` and `2_randomization.ipynb` located in the folder `hyper-dk-series/py/` for instructions on using the hyper dk-series in Python.
+Please see the notebooks `1_basics.ipynb` [NM: I suggest embedding hyperlinks for this and the next one.] and `2_randomization.ipynb` located in the folder `hyper-dk-series/py/` for instructions on using the hyper dk-series in Python.

 ## Benchmark (October 2024)